Ellen G. White® Estate

 God did not create the race in its present feeble condition.
 This state of things is not the work of Providence, but the work of man; it has been brought about by wrong habits and abuses, by violating the laws that God has made to govern man's existence.

-God created man for His own glory, that after test and trial the human family might become one with the heavenly family, if they would show themselves obedient to His every word.
+God created man for His own glory, that after test and trial the human family might become one with the heavenly family.
+It was God's purpose to re-populate heaven with the human family, if they would show themselves obedient to His every word.